-Litza is a female genre writer who writes stories about what happens when worlds collapse – socially, politically, environmentally, or psychologically – with a focus on complex female characters.
-Litza won an I.S.A. fellowship for her Screenplay The City of Clouds, and her TV Pilot Blood, Water, Dust has been shortlisted in multiple competitions including The Women in Film Writer’s Lab (finalist).
+Litza is a genre writer who writes stories about what happens when worlds collapse – socially, politically, environmentally, and psychologically.
+Litza won an I.S.A. fellowship for her Screenplay The City of Clouds in 2020, and her TV Pilot Blood, Water, Dust featured on the top 10 pilot list at Film Hub (2023), was a top 10 horror select for I.S.A.
+Table Read (2022) and was a finalist for The Women in Film UK Writer’s Lab (2021)

 Writing samples available upon request.